-The Tax Inspection has been completed, and the inspection differences for those years are being paid.
+The Tax Inspection has been completed, and the inspection differences for those years are being paid and settled with the collection department of the tax authority.

 • Years 2021-2023

 The bank submits the annual tax return on legal deadline and pay any tax due.